-• \$display(num, row, text) Send a text string to the display with number num. row is the display row, a value from 1 to 5, or 0 to add the text string at the bottom (scroll screen

-- \$clear_screen(num) Clear the screen of the display with number num. - \$position(num) Returns the position as string "'(x,y,z)" of the device with the given num.
+- \$display(num, row, text) Send a text string to the display with number num. row is the display row, a value from 1 to 5, or 0 to add the text string at the bottom (scroll screen mode). text is the string to be displayed.
+If the first char of the string is a blank, the text will be horizontally centered. - \$clear_screen(num) Clear the screen of the display with number num. - \$position(num) Returns the position as string "'(x,y,z)" of the device with the given num.